muntasir2165/social-media-feed-app/README.md

 # Social Media Feed App
-A React app that allows the user make social media posts that include a title and an image URL
+A React app that allows the user to make social media posts that include a title and an image URL

 ## App Link